-We hope you enjoyed our list of favorite vegan pre-workout snacks.
+We hope you enjoyed our list of favourite vegan pre-workout snacks.

-Give them a try and leave a comment below to let us know which is your favorite.
+Give them a try and leave a comment below to let us know which is your favourite.

 We also love hearing about new recipes you’ve come up with using our products.
 If you’ve got one, please share that with us as well.